 The cost of aluminum is a component of our selling prices to OEM customers and a significant component of the overall cost of a wheel.
 The price for aluminum we purchase is adjusted monthly based primarily on changes in certain published market indices.
 Our selling prices are adjusted periodically based upon aluminum market price changes, but the timing of such adjustments is based on specific customer agreements and can vary from monthly to quarterly.
 Even if aluminum selling price adjustments were to perfectly match changes in aluminum purchase prices, an increasing aluminum price will result in a declining gross margin percentage - i.e., same gross profit dollars divided by increased sales dollars equals lower gross profit percentage.
 The opposite is true in periods during which the price of aluminum decreases.
 In addition, although our sales are continuously adjusted for aluminum price changes, these adjustments rarely will match exactly the changes in our aluminum purchase prices and cost of sales.
-As estimated by the company, the unfavorable impact on gross profit related to such differences in timing of aluminum adjustments was approximately \$2.2 million in the first quarter of 2015, when compared to the comparable periods in 2014.
+As estimated by the company, the unfavorable impact on gross profit related to such differences in timing of aluminum adjustments was approximately \$1.7 million in the second quarter of 2015 and \$3.8 million for the first half of 2015, when compared to the comparable periods in 2014.